-This program is administered by the Office of Graduate Studies and Research through the Faculty of Geology, Department of Physical Sciences, College of Arts and Sciences.
+This program is administered by the Office of Graduate Studies through the Department of Geosciences, College of Arts and Sciences.

 - a.
-To capitalize on the world-class geology of west Texas as an outstanding natural laboratory for developing critical observational and interpretive skills. - b.
+To capitalize on the world-class geology of West Texas as an outstanding natural laboratory for developing critical observational and interpretive skills. - b.
 To achieve mastery of the fundamentals in Geology at a professional level. - c.
 To provide a broad background for students who wish to pursue a career in any of the geoscience fields. - d.
 To prepare graduates for high quality, independent research in their chosen fields. - e.
-To prepare graduates to enter doctoral programs in the geo sciences.
+To prepare graduates to enter doctoral programs in the geosciences.

 Regular graduate admission standards apply.
-In addition, students are expected to have completed a standard undergraduate curriculum that includes the courses required for an undergraduate degree in geology at UT Permian Basin, as set forth in the undergraduate catalog.
+In addition, students are expected to have completed a standard undergraduate curriculum that includes the courses required for an undergraduate degree in geology at UT Permian

+Basin, as set forth in the Undergraduate Catalog.
 Students who lack any of these courses are required to complete them before starting any graduate-level course work.